abdm64/mongo-typescript/Readme.md

 ```
 bash deploy.sh
 ```
-- This script take care of everything, build docker image and deploy it to a kubernetes you must have kubectl cli
+- This script take care of everything, build docker image and deploy it to a kubernetes (you must have kubectl cli )

 - this will create 3 Kubernetes objects:

-  - Deployment for the application with one pod ( running container) insuring high availability for that service.
+  - Deployment for the api with one pod ( running container) insuring high availability for that service.
   - Cluster ip service that connected to the pod .
   - ingress service that connect the cluster ip service with ingress-nginx load balancer .
-  - Statefulset the mongodb database.
+  - StatefulSet the mongodb database.
   - PVC (Persistent Volume Claim) to store the data from the database